cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Security considerations for single-coordinate CPace on Montgomery curves

-The definitions given for the case of the Montgomery curves Curve25519 and Curve448 in {{cpace_montgomery}} rely on the following properties  {{CPacePaper}}:
+The definitions given for the case of the Montgomery curves Curve25519 and Curve448 in {{CPaceMontgomery}} rely on the following properties  {{CPacePaper}}:

 - The curve has order (p * c) with p prime and c a small cofactor.
 Also the curve's quadratic twist must be of order (p' * c') with p' prime and c' a cofactor.